Radolyn/RadLibrary/docs/articles/utilities.md

 Utilities.AllocateConsole();
 ```

-You can check all available methods at @"RadLibrary.RadExtensions" or @"RadLibrary.Utilities"
+You can check all available methods at <xref href="RadLibrary.RadExtensions" altProperty="RadExtensions"/> or <xref href="RadLibrary.Utilities" altProperty="Utilities"/>